aserbezo/Numpy-and-pandas/README.md

-# Numpy, Pandas and matplotlib exercise
+# Numpy, Pandas and Matplotlib exercise
 code was written ussing a Jupyter and code solutions are saved in txt file.